httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 proxy is interposed, the client might encounter a `407 Proxy Authentication Required` response; or, if the server is rate limiting the client, it might receive a `429 Too Many Requests` response.

-Since the list of HTTP status codes can be added to, it's safer to refer to it directly, and point out that clients SHOULD be able to handle all applicable protocol elements gracefully (i.e., falling back to the generic `n00` semantics of a given status code; e.g., `499` can be safely handled as `400` by clients that don't recognise it).
+Since the list of HTTP status codes can be added to, it's safer to specify behaviours in terms of general response classes (e.g., "successful response" for 2xx; "client error" for 4xx and "server error" for 5xx), pointing out that clients SHOULD be able to handle all applicable protocol elements gracefully (i.e., falling back to the generic `n00` semantics of a given status code;
+e.g., `499` can be safely handled as `400` by clients that don't recognise it).

 ## HTTP Header Fields {#headers}